Backtracking Bipolar Magnetic Regions to their emergence: Two groups and their implication in the tilt measurements: Conclusion

 \section{Conclusion}

-In this work, we have introduced an extension module to the Automatic Tracking Algorithm for BMRs (AutoTAB), designed specifically to capture the earliest signatures of BMR emergence.
-AutoTAB itself is a state-of-the-art tool that tracks the full near-side evolution of BMRs, producing a comprehensive catalog of their properties over time.
+Various groups have developed algorithms for tracking the BMRs from magnetograms on the near-side, which are used to study their origins and evolutions.
+AutoTAB is one such state-of-the-art tool.
 However, existing tracking approaches—whether automated or reliant on human intervention—fall short in identifying the very onset of flux emergence.
 To address this, we developed a backtracking algorithm that takes the first detection time ($T_0$) from AutoTAB and traces the BMRs backward to the true moment of polarity appearance, thereby defining a new emergence time ($T_e$).
 Applying this method to the 12,000 unique BMRs in the AutoTAB catalog, we were able to backtrack and reliably determine $T_e$ for 3080 cases.
 This enabled us to systematically investigate their tilt angle distributions and latitude dependence at the moment of true emergence.

-By evaluating the flux and footpoint separation evolutions between $T_e$ and $T_0$, complemented by manual observations of several BMRs, we identified two distinct BMR groups: emerging and non-emerging.
-The emerging BMRs show significant flux growth, while the non-emerging ones do not.
-We show that the non-emerging BMRs have almost zero mean tilt and do not show any latitudinal preference like Joy’s law, even in their mature phase.
+By evaluating the flux and footpoint separation evolutions between $T_e$ and $T_0$, complemented by manual observations of several BMRs, we identified two distinct BMR groups: emerging and discarded.
+The emerging BMRs exhibit significant flux growth, whereas the discarded ones do not show such considerable growth; instead, they consist of the decaying BMRs with nearby active regions, ephemeral regions, or fragmented bipolar flux originating from a parent active region.
+We show that the discarded BMRs have almost zero mean tilt and do not show any latitudinal preference like Joy’s law, even in their mature phase.
 The emerging BMRs show nonzero mean tilt and a robust Joy's law even at the time of emergence on the solar surface, suggesting that they are caused by the Coriolis force, as explained by the thin flux tube model \citep{sreedevi25a}.
-If we do not isolate the non-emerging BMRs from the whole data set obtained from the automated code, then Joy's law trend at the time of emergence weakens as a large scatter accompanies it.
+If we do not isolate the discarded BMRs from the whole data set obtained from the automated code, then Joy's law trend at the time of emergence weakens as a large scatter accompanies it.

-Taken together, these results highlight a crucial implication: including non-emerging BMRs in statistical studies of solar active regions can severely mask the intrinsic properties of genuine, flux-emerging BMRs.
-To uncover the actual physical signatures of BMR emergence and their role in shaping Joy’s law, separating these two populations is essential.
+Taken together, these results highlight a crucial implication: including discarded BMRs in statistical studies of solar active regions can severely mask the intrinsic properties of genuine, flux-emerging BMRs.
+To uncover the actual physical signatures of BMR emergence and their role in shaping Joy’s law, it is essential to separate these two populations.

 \begin{contribution} B.B.K. gave the initial idea.
 A.S., under the guidance of B.B.K., B.K.J., and D.B. analyzed magnetogram data, developed algorithms for BMR back tracking, and prepared the figures.
 R.G. analyzed Intensity Continuum data.
 A.S. and B.B.K. led the manuscript writing while B.K.J. commented on the text.
 All authors contributed to the discussion and presentation of the results. \end{contribution}